How Does Fanless Cooling Work?

 Heat sinks are basically metallic plates covered with fins to maximize the surface area.
 Made of thermally conducting metals like copper and aluminum, these heat sinks absorb the heat generated from the chips and radiate it outwards.

-This is where the fans come in, maintaining a constant airflow and blowing away the warm air rising from the heat sink.
+This is where the fans come in, cooling a computer by maintaining a constant airflow and blowing away the warm air rising from the heat sink.
 As you might expect, this entire system hinges on the smooth functioning of the fan – if the fan breaks down (or jams due to dust) the heat starts building up.

 So how do you cool a computer system without using a fan?
 Larger machines sometimes use liquid cooling systems to keep the temperatures down.
 It works well but is not practical for small embedded systems.